You’ve just poured your heart and soul into creating an epic blog post your audience will love.

 When you go the extra mile and follow these strategies, you can cast a wider net and circulate your content to the deepest recesses of the Internet.

 These methods are the secret sauce you need to gain more leads and a loyal following of people who’ll stay hungry for future content.
-The great thing about intensive sharing is that doing so often attracts prospects who are most likely to convert on your content.
+The great thing about intensive sharing is that doing so often attracts prospects who are most likely to convert to your content.

 If you’re in the “publish and leave it” habit, it’s time to change.
 Use these simple, straightforward, and easy methods, and your content will begin to take off.